ImperialCollegeLondon/safedata/build_notes.md

 git push
 ```

 This will set off another round of Travis CI checking - you should see the tagged version being built and checked.
+This should all go cleanly!

-You should now **immediately** get off the `master` branch, before you accidentally change the files or commit to it, You should also **immediately** update the version number in `DESCRIPTION`, adding `-9000` to show that this is now the development version from the new release.
+You should now **immediately** get off the `master` branch and back onto `develop`, before you accidentally change the files or commit to it, You should also **immediately** update the version number in `DESCRIPTION`, adding `-9000` to show that this is now the development version from the new release.
 This is a trivial change, so we can use `[ci skip]` to avoid triggering a Travis build.

 ```sh
 git checkout develop